Affordable food and local produce. Here’s our Gippsland Farmers Markets list for this May

 The market is at Waterloo Park during the drier months (subject to weather conditions) and at the Public Hall during the wetter months.

-When: Fourth Saturday of each month, 9am-1pm.
+When: The fourth Saturday of each month, 9am-1pm.

 Where: Waterloo Park and the community hall on Campbell Street in winter.